 Q 14 Q 8 Q 7 Q 6 Switch to Design view.
-Click on the header div so it is highlighted. should appear as the selected item in the Properties window.
+Click on the header div so it is highlighted.
+DIV> should appear as the selected item in the Properties window.
 Click View→ CSS Properties.
-Open the drop-down list next to color in the CSS Properties window and click the white box.
-Color Black Standard Colors: Standard Switch to Design view.
+Open the drop-down menu next to color in the CSS Properties window and click the white box. color #FFFFFFF ▼ font font-fai Figure This was covered in: Lesson 2-9: Use the CSS Properties window.
+Switch to Design view.
 Click and drag from the bottom-left cell of the table to the bottom right, so they are both highlighted.
 Click Table→Modify→ Merge Cells.
 This was covered in: Lesson 2-5: Create an HTML table.
 Switch to Design view.
 Click below the header div.
 Click Table→ Insert Table.
 Click OK on the dialog that appears.
 This was covered in: Lesson 2-5: Create an HTML table.
 Switch to Source view.
 Modify the div tag to: Site Name This was covered in: Lesson 2-10: Use the div and span tags.